Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Introduction

 The notion of ${\rm co}\mathcal{NP}$ machines appearing in Theorem \ref{theorem1} is defined in Section \ref{sec:preliminaries}.

-As mentioned earlier, Theorem \ref{theorem1} has profound implications, one of which is the following important corollary. \footnote {In addition, if the complexity class $\mathcal{BQP}$ (bounded-error quantum polynomial-time; see page 213 of \cite{AB09}) has the similar property (i.e., $\mathcal{BQP}=\rm{co}\mathcal{BQP}$), then obviously we have another important relation $\mathcal{BQP}\ne\mathcal{NP}$. } \begin{corollary} $\mathcal{P}\ne\mathcal{NP}$.\footnote{So, from this paper, we know that resolving the $\mathcal{P}\overset{?}{=}\mathcal{NP}$ problem does not necessarily require diagonalization techniques.} \end{corollary}
+As mentioned earlier, Theorem \ref{theorem1} has profound implications, one of which is the following important corollary. \begin{corollary} $\mathcal{P}\ne\mathcal{NP}$.\footnote{Thus, by the end of this paper, it will be clear to the reader that resolving the $\mathcal{P}\overset{?}{=}\mathcal{NP}$ problem does not necessarily require diagonalization techniques.} \end{corollary}